Description

 These work great for implementing basic IR Remote Control for various projects.

 The program below sets up the basic framework to detect IR commands and react to them.
-In this case, we are just printing the command we receive to the Serial Monitor window, but it would be easy to add statements to the switch/case statement to add functionality such as motor control.
+In this case, we are just printing the raw data and command we receive to the Serial Monitor window, but it would be easy to add statements to the switch/case statement to add functionality such as motor control.

 The program uses the IRremote.h library which comes with the Arduino IDE to do most of the heavy-lifting for us.
+This library was recently updated and the example has been updated to work with the new library.

 IR Remote Control Kit Example Program